- What is Photophobia?

 This creates a problem because lenses often differ greatly, unless the same manufacturer or optical engineer is consistently performing quality control and manufacturing the components of that lens to an exact specification.
 Past clinical research claiming success with precision tinted lenses, FL-41, green light glasses, blue light glasses, or light sensitivity glasses are not providing the specifications necessary to reproduce the lens and therefore the results.

 Even more, past research on these lenses only brought forth a hypothesis that using precision tinted optical lenses could help with light sensitivity, they weren't certain why and how the lenses were helping and the amount of relief wasn't well measured.

 How Sunglasses for Photophobia Can Worsen Light Sensitivity

 While the thought of wearing the darkest possible sunglasses might sound like a great idea to those experiencing severe pain, they can actually make you even more sensitive to light.

 Continuous use of a dark tint or sunglasses can cause chronic dark adaptation.
 Chronic dark adaptation happens when your eyes become accustomed to a darkened environment.
 Your eyes start to become more sensitive to light as you're adapting to living in a darkened environment and your eyes compensate by working to allow in more light to help you see.
 This can also happen by continuously living in a dark room.

 Chronic dark adaptation creates a reliance on sunglasses, or a dark room, and makes it even more difficult for photophobia patients to cope and overcome their light-triggered pain.

-It's important that the glasses you wear to reduce your photophobia allow in a fair balance of light as to not cause chronic dark adaptation.
+It's important that the glasses you wear to manage your light exposure allow in a fair balance of light as to not cause chronic dark adaptation.

 Generic non-evidence-based Glasses are Temporary Solutions